George-Markas/MusicBooru/README.md

 # MusicBooru
 MusicBooru is a web app for streaming music over the network.
-It uses MPEG-4 AAC (for which transcoding support will be added).
+For now, only MPEG-4 AAC is supported (transcoding to that format might be implemented).

 **This project is still very much work in progress.** It was initially conceived for the "Special Topics in Software Engineering" course.

 ## Build and run